danielrfry/toyvm/README.md

 #  Toy Linux VM using Virtualization.framework
-This is a toy virtual machine built using Apple's Virtualization framework, that is capable of running Linux on macOS Big Sur on Apple Silicon and Intel Macs.
+This is a toy virtual machine built using Apple's Virtualization framework, that is capable of running Linux on macOS Monterey on Apple Silicon and Intel Macs.

 [Installation Guide](doc/INSTALL.md)